initseis/covid-19-world-track/README.md

 # Covid-19 World Track

-This React capstone project is about building a mobile web application to check a list of metrics (numeric values) about Covid-19 in the world, making use of React and Redux.
+This project is about building a mobile web application to check a list of metrics (numeric values) about Covid-19 in the world, making use of React and Redux.

 ![covid-19-worldtrack](https://user-images.githubusercontent.com/39852288/133909983-08249186-b1fd-437c-a922-5db329beaca1.gif)